jamesaphoenix/Project_4_General_Assembly/README.md

 * Web Scraping: DOM Inspecting + Feature Extraction.
 * Predicting the salary with both a classification & regression model, using features such as location, title, and summary of the job.
 * Identified features in the data related to job postings to distinguish job titles from each other.
-* Implemented Classification Models.
- * Logistic regression with both statsmodels and sklearn.
+* Implemented Classification Models - Logistic regression with both statsmodels and Sci-kit learn
 * Coefficients/feature importances evaluaation.
 * Model Evaluation:
   * Used cross-validation to evaluate my models.